-You can set the N600 Wireless Dual Band Router up to be used as a wireless access point (AP).
+You can set the router up to be used as a wireless access point (AP).
 Doing this enables the router to act as a wireless repeater.
 A wireless repeater connects to another wireless router as a client where the network to which it connects becomes the ISP service.